Custom Web & App Development Pricing 2026 — Hungary vs Western Europe

 • Hungarian agency: €15,000-35,000

-We cover this in detail in the website development cost guide and our AI integration cost article.
+We cover this in detail in the website development cost guide.

 Why the gap exists (without the cliché)

 Most “outsource to Eastern Europe” articles claim the saving is from “lower cost of living”.
-That’s part of it, but here’s the more honest breakdown:
+That’s part of it.
+Here’s the more honest breakdown:

 1. Wage differential